moldach/Transcriptome_Assembly-Annotation/README.md

 Use the `runall` script (adapted from Matt MacManes [Oyster River Protocol](https://github.com/macmanes-lab/Oyster_River_Protocol) which combines scripts for the optimization of (eukaryotic) transcriptome assembly, using a multi-kmer multi-assembler approach, then merges those assemblies into 1 final assembly.

+**Note: ammendements to the Oyster River Protocol may have happened since this repo/assembly created.
+If your intent is reproduction use the `runall` script as is.
+If you are using this repo for your own _de novo_ eukaryotic assembly it is prudent to check the official repo and make any necessary changes to the `runall` script.**

 ## Annotation

 ### dammit. https://github.com/dib-lab/dammit